-However, the rare and precious lemon blossom note will exhale its scents in pretty floral, oriental or woody bottles.
+The rare and precious lemon blossom note lends its delightful scent to a variety of floral, oriental, or woody perfume creations.

-One of the very first designers to use the lemon blossom note in his fragrances was Serge Lutens with his two fragrances Datura Noir Collection Beige Eau de Parfum then Lemon Blossoms.
+One of the first designers to incorporate the lemon blossom note in his fragrances was Serge Lutens, who featured it in his Datura Noir Collection Beige Eau de Parfum and Lemon Blossoms scents.

-In the first fragrance, an original fruity floral, the lemon blossom note is associated with neroli, petit grain and nutmeg in the top notes.
-In Fleurs de citronnier, released in 2004, the ode to the flower with solar and warm notes of lemon tree combines the same raw materials in the top note while replacing the flower with the lemon leaf in order to offer the note of lemon blossom in the heart accompanied by white honey and tuberose.
-Note, however, that this magnificent ode to the flower of oriental and flowery lemon tree, must have suffered from its confusion with the lemon note, which prompted Serge Lutens to assert his anti colognes bias.
+In the first fragrance, a unique fruity floral, the lemon blossom note melds with neroli, petitgrain, and nutmeg in the top notes.
+In Fleurs de citronnier, released in 2004, the solar and warm notes of lemon tree flowers blend the same raw materials in the top note, substituting the flower with lemon leaf to deliver a heart note of lemon blossom, accompanied by white honey and tuberose.
+This enchanting tribute to the oriental and flowery lemon tree is sometimes mistaken for the lemon note, prompting Serge Lutens to emphasize his anti-cologne stance.

-Then the lemon blossom note often married with fruity notes to offer pretty floral-fruity notes thus evoking freshness and flower as with Aquazun and Aquazur by Lancaster where the lemon blossom used for summer juices. is offered as a top note associated with other citrus fruits or orange blossom.
+Later, the lemon blossom note was often paired with fruity notes, creating delightful floral-fruity compositions evoking freshness and flowers, as seen in Aquazun and Aquazur by Lancaster, where lemon blossom is used as a top note alongside other citrus fruits or orange blossom for summery scents.

-Although the lemon blossom note is typically associated with floral and feminine fragrances, it can also find beautiful accords to develop in masculine scents that will sublimate its different facets.
-Thus Bogart Homme associated it with rosemary, where BlackSoul by Ted Lapidus married it with orange blossom, spices and aromatics for a beautiful aromatic oriental juice.
+Although the lemon blossom note is primarily found in floral and feminine fragrances, it can also create exquisite accords in masculine scents that showcase its various facets.
+For instance, Bogart Homme combined it with rosemary, while BlackSoul by Ted Lapidus blended it with orange blossom, spices, and aromatics for a captivating aromatic oriental juice.